cenggel/cordova-loader/README.md

 #### Comparison of Meteor + Cordova methods/packages
 * [Meteor + Cordova Methods](https://github.com/andrewreedy/meteor-cordova-loader/wiki/Meteor---Cordova-Methods) - Pros / Cons to the different packages / ways of combining meteor with Cordova.

-#### Recommended Cordova Plugins
-* [Cordova Plugin Guide](https://github.com/andrewreedy/meteor-cordova-loader/wiki/Cordova-Plugins) - Plugins necessary to make the Meteor app feel native.
-Also, an overview of optional plugins like setting up push notificaitons and geolocation.

 #### Facebook Native SDK
 * [accounts-facebook-cordova](https://github.com/andrewreedy/meteor-accounts-facebook-cordova) - Works with the cordova plugin to use facebook single sign on when it exists otherwise use standar oauth package.